Split Share Primer

 Fund TSX Ticker Preferred Share TSX Ticker Class A Share Investment Focus

-Middlefield E Split ENS.PR.A ENS Energy (Enbridge)
+Middlefield E Split Corp.
+ENS.PR.A ENS Energy (Enbridge)

-Real Estate Split RS.PR.A RS Real Estate
+Real Estate Split Corp.
+RS.PR.A RS Real Estate

 micro-cta@2x